 Your HVAC system’s air filters play a crucial role in its efficiency and performance.
 Clogged or dirty filters force the system to work harder, using more energy and driving up your utility bills.
 Make it a habit to replace the air filters every 1-3 months, depending on the level of use and the type of filter you have.

 High-quality air filters can trap more dirt and particulates, improving indoor air quality and reducing the strain on your HVAC system.
-However, even the best filters will eventually become clogged and need to be replaced.
+However, even the best filters will eventually become blocked and need to be replaced.
 Neglecting this simple task can cause your system to work overtime, leading to higher energy consumption and potentially even damaging the equipment over time.

 By replacing the air filters regularly, you’ll ensure that your HVAC system can operate at its optimal efficiency, reducing your heating and cooling costs.
 This small maintenance task can make a big difference in your overall energy savings.